OscarG-DevEng/My100DaysofCodePython/README.md

-# My100DaysofCodePython
+# My 100 Days of Code Python
-Here, I showcase the exercises and projects I have completed in the course '100 Days of Code: The Complete Python Pro Bootcamp' by Dr. Angela Yu.
+Here, I showcase the exercises and projects I have completed in the course '100 Days of Code: The Complete Python Pro Bootcamp' by Dr. Angela Yu on Udemy.
+This directory will be divided by days, as it is in the course.
+I am taking this course to learn the Python programming language, which will be useful for future projects.